16 Things To Do in Tbilisi, Georgia (3-Day Guide) 16 Things To Do in Tbilisi, Georgia (3-Day Guide)

 16. Wine, Georgian wine!

 Wine-lover or not, you have to taste Georgian wines.
-Wine is Georgia, and Georgia is wine – winemaking and drinking have been part of their culture for over 8000 years!
-Long before Italy started making wine.
+This is because wine is Georgia, and Georgia is wine.
+Winemaking and drinking have been part of their culture for over 8000 years, which is long before Italy started making wine!
 Nowadays, Georgia makes wine for every taste, and it is one of its biggest export products.
 Close your adventure in Tbilisi with a delicious glass of wine or join a wine tasting tour of the Kakheti wine region.

 How to Visit Tbilisi